opencast/opencast/docs/guides/admin/docs/configuration/https/nginx.md

             # precaution and shouldn't strictly be necessary but it did prevent
             # some issues in the past and it does not cost much performance.
             proxy_redirect          http://$host https://$host;

+            # Make sure cookies are only allowed for secure connections
+            proxy_cookie_path / "/; HTTPOnly; Secure";

             # Do not buffer responses
             proxy_buffering         off;